 Ballycroy / Wild Nephin was designated as a national park in 1998.
 Situated around the Nephin Mountains, Ballycroy is an area of low populations, comprised largely of small villages, agricultural land and intact blanket bog.
+An aim of the International Union for the blanket bog.
 An aim of the International Union for the Conservation of Nature (IUCN) is "To protect natural biodiversity along with its underlying ecological structure and supporting environmental processes, and to promote education and recreation."
 This aim was recognised as being a key concern in County Mayo, who established the Friends of Mayo Dark-skies Team.

+Mayo International

-Mayo Dark Sky Park: Source
+Dark Sky Park, Ireland